Frequently Asked Questions

 Should my family member get their labs drawn and is the cost of labs included in the evaluation?

-We strongly recommend that your family member have their labs drawn 24 hours prior to their evaluation, through their primary care physician or a hospital.
-Having lab results prior to evaluation shortens the wait time for determining your loved ones level of care.
-If your family member’s primary care physician or other provider completes their labs they can fax the results to the Walden clinic where their evaluation is scheduled.
-If they feel more comfortable, they may also bring the lab results with them to the evaluation.
+We strongly recommend that your family member have their labs drawn 48-24 hours prior to their evaluation, through Quest Diagnostics, their primary care physician or a hospital.
+Our Admissions team will send an order to their preferred provider when they schedule their evaluation.
+Having lab results prior to evaluation shortens the wait time for determining your loved one’s level of care.
+If your family member’s primary care physician or other provider completes their labs they can fax the results to 781-827-3874.

 **Please be aware that the cost of their labs is not included in the cost of the evaluation.
 Depending on their insurance, the coverage of tests may vary depending on if they are completed through their primary care physician or an independent lab.
 If you have questions about their coverage and potential cost, please contact their insurer and the office completing their lab work.

-What should my loved one bring with them in case they are admitted to the Alcott Unit or to the Residential Program for inpatient eating-disorder treatment?
+What should my loved one bring with them in case they are admitted to the Inpatient Program?

 Please have them bring a list of any medications they are taking and the medications themselves as well as a form of payment in addition to their insurance card and a form of identification.
 We ask that they limit their total belongings to what will fit in one medium suitcase.
 Items not approved will be sent home.
 Please have them bring appropriate, comfortable clothing.
 Upon admission, a staff member will respectfully search their belongings.
 Any items deemed inappropriate will be removed and either sent home or kept at the nurse’s station.